 If you actively manage your relationship, your boss will be more supportive when the time comes for performance reviews and salary reviews.
 You could be fast-tracking your career!

-As a PR pro you can offer unique added value to your boss because you may become privy to some corporate information even before the boss does.
-This is because you may pick up important information while interviewing senior managers from other areas of the organization in the course of your work, being briefed on important statutory information such as annual reports and reports to the stock exchange, and also when you are called in very early to be briefed about important corporate issues that require an urgent communication response.
+As a communicator, you can offer unique added value to your boss because you may become privy to some corporate information even before your boss does.
+This is because you may pick up important information while interviewing senior managers from other areas of the organization in the course of your work, from being briefed on important statutory information such as annual reports and reports to the stock exchange, and also when you are called in very early to be briefed about important corporate issues that require an urgent communication response.
 Where appropriate, you can alert your boss to this type of breaking news, acting as an early warning system for them.
 This approach worked extremely well for me with a boss who was general manager of a division in which I was based – he always wanted to be one of the first to be ‘in the know’ about significant events.

 One productive activity is to draw up your own personal written stakeholder relations plan to help you informally shape your relationship with your boss.
 This could involve making an effort to take an interest in their professional and personal interests and hobbies as well as their business role.
 Even simple clues such as the objects, photographs and certificates in their office can be very revealing and provide good insights.

 A written plan may seem a bit calculating and mercenary, but what doesn’t get planned generally doesn’t get done!
 Depending on the seniority of your boss, the sort of actions you could plan and implement: